cardano-scaling/hydra/demo/README.md

   --shelley-vrf-key credentials/delegate1.vrf.skey
 ```

-Then in 3 different terminals, start 3 `hydra-node`s:
+Then in 3 different terminals, start 3 `hydra-node`s from the `demo/` directory:

 Alice's node:
 ```sh